WordPress is an effective tool for web development but occasionally it has some issues.

 Secondly, you can’t see how it will look without using a second window to preview any changes.

 Options to Prevent WordPress From Stripping HTML

 The first method will be to use a drag and drop page builder.
-My favorite is Elementor.
+One top rated builder is Elementor.
 Not only can it build stunning pages, but posts too.